Ed-Fi-Exchange-OSS/Meadowlark/terraform/README.md

 * Run `terraform apply -auto-approve` to run the execution plan without prompt for confirmation.

+> [!CAUTION]
+> After executing the *apply* command, the execution does not end.
+> This is an error with the current version but does not affect the
+> creation of the cluster.
+> Once all pods are in status **Running**, the execution of the apply
+> can be terminated and the steps can be continued.

 To test this in the local environment, we need to open *tunnel* between the local network and the Kubernetes cluster.
 To do so, run `minikube service meadowlark-api --url --namespace meadowlark`.